ch22group16/capstone-GenAI/README.md

 * Distill GPT2 - https://huggingface.co/paramasivan27/distilgpt2_for_email_summarization_enron
 * GPT2 - https://huggingface.co/paramasivan27/gpt2_for_email_summarization_enron

+# Observation and Further Reading

 We have listed down the comparison between each model.
+This understanding made it clear to us on why BART and T5 modles performed better

 |   |BART  | T5 Text-to-Text Transfer Transformer | GPT2-small |  DistilGPT  |
 |----------|----------|----------|----------|----------|